 The UHC2030 Civil Society Engagement Mechanism (CSEM) responded to the Global Monitoring Report on UHC with its own specific commentary on the findings.
-"Leaving No One Behind":

-Delivering on the Promise of Health for All contains reflections, observations and recommendations.
+"Leaving No One Behind": Delivering on the Promise of Health for All contains reflections, observations and recommendations.
 Key recommendations made in the CSEM report include:

 - 1. The UHC movement should firmly uphold the principle of "leaving no one behind", which is articulated in the SDG Agenda as "reach the furthest behind first". - 2.
 The monitoring of UHC, at all levels, should embrace the "leaving no one behind" mindset and make every effort to gather the most accurate and up-to-date information about UHC progress among people who are furthest behind. - 3.
-To improve service coverage of UHC, intensified efforts are needed in low-income countries and lower middle-income countries where service coverage is far below the global average level. - 4.
+To improve service coverage of UHC, intensified efforts are needed in low-income countries - 4.
 To get closer to the targets of covering one billion more people by 2023 and to achieve UHC by 2030, the pace of expanding population coverage needs to be significantly accelerated. - 5.
 The recent deterioration of financial protection is unacceptable and is the biggest failure of the UHC promise, and this necessitates immediate attention. - 6.
 Engagement of and investing in civil society as a key stakeholder is essential to achieving UHC that leaves no one behind.